apkd/tryfinally.io/_posts/2023-05-06-unity-custom-srp-volume-components.md

 > Usually you'll want to define a global volume so that the sun is constant throughout the scene, but you can also use a local volume to modify the light parameters in a specific area.[^0]
 > This example is HDRP-specific, but you should be able to adapt it to URP with little problem.

-[^0]: Make your game for long enough and you'll need this hack eventually.
+[^0]: Don't laugh.
+Make your game for long enough and you'll need this hack eventually.

 ```csharp
 using UnityEngine;